Although states and medical providers vary on the procedure you need to follow in requesting medical records, it's usually safest to do the following:

 If a provider refuses to give you with a copy of your medical records -- and if the provider doesnât give you an explanation or if you don't agree with the decision to withhold records -- you can also pursue the options listed above to challenge the denial of your request.

 Once you have your medical records, you may be ready to visit a personal injury attorney.
 For help on choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer.
-You can go to Nolo's Lawyer Directory for a list of personal injury attorneys in your area (click on the "Types of Cases" and "Work History" tabs to learn about a particular lawyer's experience, if any, with your particular legal issue).
+You can also use Nolo's Lawyer Directory to find a Personal Injury Lawyer in your area.

 1 | 2